CMHAAorg/cmhaa-website/site/content/_index.md

           fuels my drive to make a difference.
         feat_member_link: /resources/personal-story-melinda-upton/
         feat_member_cta: READ MELINDA'S STORY
-      - feat_member_image: img/pwc_kristin-stubbins-photo-2-.jpg
-        feat_member_description: Since I was a small child, the issue of mental health has been around my life.
-I grew up in a rural area and I heard many stories of young men struggling with stress or relationship breakups who shot themselves.
-I had an uncle who died by suicide.
-When I was young, it almost seemed normalised.
-        feat_member_link: /resources/personal-story-kristin-stubbins/
-        feat_member_cta: READ KRISTIN'S STORY
       - feat_member_image: img/berkley-cox_port.jpg
         feat_member_description: I feel lucky that my career has been very fulfilling, but I’ve had lots of wobbles along the way.
 I have been in law since